Deborah-Kamikazi/-alu-shell/io_redirections_and_filters/README.md

 This script displays all lines of the /etc/ssh/sshd_config file that start with a letter, including both uppercase and lowercase letters.
 ##19
 This script replaces all characters A and c from the input with Z and e respectively.
+##20
+This script removes all letters c and C from the input.